scope-ink/docs/content/company-information/3-how-does-it-work.md

 ---
-title: "How Does it Work?"
+title: "How does it work?"
 metaTitle: "How does it Work? - Scope Docs"
 metaDescription: "How Does Scope.ink Work?"
 ---